Mass media in Cambodia

-Media in Cambodia is vibrant and largely unregulated.
-This situation has led to the establishment of numerous radio, television and print media outlets.
-Many private sector companies have moved into the media sector, which represents a significant change from many years of state-run broadcasting and publishing.
+Media in Cambodia is largely unregulated and includes radio, television and print media outlets.
+Private sector companies have moved into the media sector, which represents a change from years of state-run broadcasting and publishing.

-Since emerging from the communist governments of the Khmer Rouge and the Vietnam-backed People's Republic of Kampuchea regime, the Cambodian media sector has become one of Southeast Asia's liveliest and most free.
+Since emerging from the communist governments of the Khmer Rouge and the Vietnam-backed People's Republic of Kampuchea regime, the Cambodian media sector has become one of Southeast Asia's most free.
 However, the lack of professional journalism training and ethics along with the intimidation by both government and private interests limit the Cambodian media's influence.

 History

 In 1987, the state controlled print and electronic media and regulated their content.
 The most authoritative print medium in 1987 was the ruling KPRP's biweekly journal, Pracheachon (The People), which was inaugurated in October 1985 to express the party's stand on domestic and international affairs.
 Almost as important, however, was the weekly of the KUFNCD, Kampuchea.
 The principal publication of the armed forces was the weekly Kangtoap Padevoat (Revolutionary Army).
 As of 1987, Cambodia still had no daily newspaper.
 Though this situation changed swiftly after the withdrawal of Vietnamese troops and the UNTAC supervised general election in 1993.

 Radio and television were under the direction of the Kampuchean Radio and Television Commission, created in 1983.
 In 1986 there were about 200,000 radio receivers in the country.
 The Voice of the Kampuchean People (VOKP) radio programs were broadcast in Khmer, Vietnamese, French, English, Lao, and Thai.
 With Vietnamese assistance, television broadcasting was instituted on a trial basis in December 1983 and then regularly at the end of 1984.

 As of March 1986, Television Kampuchea (TVK) operated two hours an evening, four days a week in the Phnom Penh area only.
 There were an estimated 52,000 television sets as of early 1986.
 In December 1986, Vietnam agreed to train Cambodian television technicians.
 The following month, the Soviet Union agreed to cooperate with Phnom Penh in the development of electronic media.
 Cambodian viewers began to receive Soviet television programs after March 1987, through a satellite ground station that the Soviet Union had built in Phnom Penh.

 Beginning in 1979, the Heng Samrin regime encouraged people to read official journals and to listen to the radio every day.
 Widespread illiteracy and a scarcity of both print media and radio receivers, however, meant that few Cambodians could follow the government's suggestion.
 But even when these media were available, "cadres and combatants" in the armed forces, for example, were more interested in listening to music programs than in reading about "the situation and developments in the country and the world or articles on good models of good people."